ComputationalRadiationPhysics/haseongpu/README.md

       .txt files contains all experiment data you need to run one experiment.

-    --output
-      Absolute path to a writable location.
-      Is used to write vtk files and input for matlab script.
+    --output Absolute path to a writable location.
+Is used to write input and output for matlab script.

     --runmode=[cpu|threaded|mpi]
       Defines the runmode/algorithm to start the